Summer School HISSEMA

 Please submit the following documents:

-- Proof of English language Proficiency (if English is not your mother tongue)
+- Proof of English language proficiency at least B2 level (if English is not your mother tongue);

-Please note that we can only accept applications in which sufficient English language skills can be attested by your home university. -
+We also accept applications in which sufficient English language skills can be attested by your home university.

 3) Submit your application via email

-Please send your application form and documents as PDF files included in only one e-mail to guest@wiwi.uni-hannover.de by March 10th, 2024!
+Please send your application form and documents as PDF files included in only one e-mail to Berit Sellmer at guest@wiwi.uni-hannover.de by March 10th, 2026!

 We are looking forward to receiving your application!